 A retention trust account is required to hold cash retentions withheld under a contract (where a project trust applies) until they are due to be paid.
 The retention amounts are withheld in trust for the benefit of subcontractors and the trustee.

-The requirement for a retention trust account will initially only apply to principals (excluding government bodies and state authorities) and head contractors.
+The requirement for a retention trust account currently applies only to principals (excluding government bodies and state authorities) and head contractors.
 At full implementation, all parties in the contractual chain, where a project trust applies, must hold cash retentions in a retention trust account.

 The following commencement timeframes apply for establishing retention trusts:

 - From 1 March 2021, the head contractor for the project trust contract who is withholding cash retentions from first-tier subcontractors must establish a retention trust account.

 - From 1 January 2022, the head contractor for the project trust contract who is withholding cash retentions from first-tier subcontractors and the private sector principal who is withholding cash retentions from the head contractor must establish a retention trust account

 - From 1 October 2025, a retention trust account will be required for any contracting party down the contractual chain for a project trust project where they hold cash retentions.
 This captures principals, head contractors and some subcontractors.